 - As with any other diet, start slow and ease your way in.
 Gradually reduce and cut out certain foods instead of trying to stop eating them all at once, which does not usually work very well.

 - It is in your best interest to see a professional (doctor and/or dietitian) before going on this diet to (a) get your blood tested to make sure you don’t have any underlying conditions and (b) make sure you are able to make healthy choices instead of just cutting out food and eating too little.

 Ketogenic Diet Plan Menu and Meal Planning

-Starting a new way of eating such as the ketogenic diet can be overwhelming, especially when you are used to eating a lot of carbs and processed foods high in added sugars (it’s okay, we’re all guilty!).
+Starting a new way of eating such as the ketogenic diet meal plan can be overwhelming, especially when you are used to eating a lot of carbs and processed foods high in added sugars (it’s okay, we’re all guilty!).
 Here is a sample menu outlining what one day of eating on the ketogenic diet might look like, including suggestions for snacks.

 - Cheese, onion and pepper omelet (2 eggs)